 How to Propagate Pear Trees from Cuttings

-Pear trees are native to temperate regions of Europe and hardy to USDA zones 4-9.
+Pear trees are native to temperate regions of Europe and hardy to USDA zones 4 to 9.
 They thrive in full sun and mildly acidic soil with a pH of between 6.0 and 6.5.
 They have a relatively contained height and are, thus, excellent additions to most home gardens.

 Most pear tree propagation is done through rootstock grafting, but with the proper care, growing pear trees from a cutting is possible.
 That said, I think it is advisable to start multiple cuttings to ensure that at least one will live.